College Community Guide to COVID-19

 Only healthcare providers can order a test for the virus that causes COVID-19, and those requests are made in alignment with guidelines from the CDC and county or state public health offices.
 Approvals are based on symptoms and on risk factors such as your travel history or exposure to individuals known to have the disease.
 For this reason, walk-in testing is not available at any healthcare facility in the region, including Emerson’s Center for Health and Wellness.

 How do I protect myself and help prevent the spread of viruses, including COVID-19?

-The simple actions below will help to prevent the spread of all respiratory viruses and create a healthier campus community.
+In addition, these simple actions below will help to prevent the spread of all respiratory viruses.

 - Keep your immunity strong by getting a flu shot if you haven’t yet.